Open Travel Guide

 As in all tourist nightlife destinations, drink spiking has been reported in Málaga's Soho nightlife district and parts of Seville's Alameda de Hércules.

-Do I need a visa for Andalusia?
+Do I need a visa to visit Andalusia?

-How many days do I need in Andalusia?
+How do I get around Andalusia?